 However, plot sizes are not all the same.
 Buildings on one side of the road could have wider frontages, or there could be a large building such as a school or office block.
 Road junctions can take up the space of several houses.
 So yes, by the time you get to 127 on one side, the house numbering on the other could well be out-of-synch.

 So why do we have odds on one side and evens on the other?
-It means that the postman can walk all down one side to deliver to the odd-numbered houses, and then back up the other to deliver to the even-numbered.
-Saves having to keep crossing the road.
+It’s so the postman can walk all down one side to deliver to the odd-numbered houses, and then back up the other to deliver to the even-numbered.
+He doesn’t have to keep crossing the road.

 Of course, there are numerous examples where this convention doesn’t apply.
 I’m sure we’ve all been caught out looking for a house that apparently doesn’t exist.
 I was once looking for a number 18.
 The street numbers started off conventionally enough – 2, 4, 6, 8 10.
 Then there was an alleyway leading to a set of garages so, of course, the house after the alley would be number 12.
 It wasn’t.
 It was number 32.
 No, it wasn’t Diagon Alley.
 Where had ten houses gone?
 I walked down the alley and found more houses.
 Numbers 14, 16 and, er, 20.
 I then spied a small footway that led to… number 22.
 But hidden round a corner and down another passageway (and by now I no longer felt that I was in the original street at all) I found number 18.

-One of the streets in the town where I live has an interesting quirk.
+One of the streets in Whitchurch has an interesting quirk.
 Halfway along, the house numbers reset to 1.
 The reason?
 The road name changes from “Newbury Street” to “Newbury Road”.
 No warning, no indication – not even any street name signs.
 Just a change in house numbering.
 The road name changes, incidentally, because that is the limit of the medieval town.
 “Street” for thoroughfares inside the town; “road” for those outside.
 All the roads leading out of the town do this – but it’s only Newbury Street / Road where the house numbers start again from 1.

-Would any other country use a building numbering system (or variety of systems) that is so complicated that signs such as these were needed?
+Would any other country use a building numbering system that is so complicated that signs such as these were needed?

 What’s happened to house numbers 22 to 31?